 No matter you use physical hard disk, RAID array or virtual disk, the partitions that you want to shrink and extend must be on the same disk.
 No software can transfer free or Unallocated space from another separate disk.
 If there is not enough free space on a disk, you can copy to a larger disk and extend C (or other) drive with additional disk space.

 Comparing with other tools, NIUBI Partition Editor is much safer and faster because of its powerful technologies:

 - Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be modified until click "Apply" to confirm.

-- Cancel-at-well - if you applied wrong operations, it doesn't matter, you can also cancel the ongoing operations without losing data.
+- Cancel-at-well - if you applied wrong operations, you can cancel the ongoing operations without damage partitions.

 - 1 Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.

 - Advanced file-moving algorithm - move and extend partition 30% to 300% faster, saving much time especially if there are large amount of files.

-2. How to increase RAID disk space in Windows Server 2008 r2
+2. How to extend RAID disk space in Windows Server 2008 r2

-Some servers use hardware raid arrays such as RAID 1/5/6/10, if there is available free space in the raid virtual disk, simply follow steps above.
-Do not break array or do any operations to raid controller.
-There is no difference to increase disk space of raid virtual partition.
+Some servers use hardware RAID arrays such as RAID 1/5/6/10, if there is available free space in any virtual partition on the RAID array, simply follow steps above.
+Do not break array or do any operations to RAID controller.
+There is no difference to increase disk space of RAID virtual partition.

-When there is no available free space in the virtual disk, you have two options to increase RAID disk space for Windows 2008 server:
+When there is no available free space in all partitions on the RAID array, you have two options to extend RAID disk space for Windows 2008 server:

-① Check if your controller support RAID expansion without losing data.
-If yes, after rebuilding with larger disks, original virtual disk size will be increased and additional space will be shown as Unallocated at the end.
+Check if your controller support RAID expansion without losing data.
+If yes, after rebuilding RAID array with larger disks or adding more disks, additional space will be shown as Unallocated at the end of this RAID.
 Then follow the steps above to move and merge Unallocated space to C drive or other partition(s).

-How to extend disk space of VMware/Hyper-V virtual server
+3. How to extend space of disk partition in VMware/Hyper-V